enthought/traitsui/docs/source/traitsui_user_manual/factories_advanced_extra.rst

 .. note:: Depending on your operating system, you might have to install
     external codecs to get the VideoEditor working.

-    On Windows, you will need to install the
+    On Windows, you will need to install DirectShow filters (such as those available in the K-Lite Codec Pack) in order to play most video formats when using EDM to install Qt5.
+This is because the EDM build of Qt5 is built to use
-    `K-Lite Codec Pack<https://codecguide.com/about_kl.htm>` if you are using EDM to install Qt5.
-This is because the EDM build of Qt5 is built to use `DirectShow <https://docs.microsoft.com/en-us/windows/win32/directshow/supported-formats-in-directshow>`_,
+    `DirectShow <https://docs.microsoft.com/en-us/windows/win32/directshow/supported-formats-in-directshow>`_,
     not `WMF <https://docs.microsoft.com/en-us/windows/win32/medfound/supported-media-formats-in-media-foundation>`_.